trovares/trovares_connector/testing/_sources/index.rst.txt

 * Multiple node types for a single relationship type will translate the single relationship into multiple distinct relationship types.
   See below for more details.
 * Point data type is converted into a list.
+* Unlabeled vertices are supported, but will be typed with the name "unlabeled" by default.

 Single relationship with multiple node conversion
 -------------------------------------------------